Registration authority

-An ISO registration authority (RAs) is not authorized to update standards but provides a registration function to facilitate implementation of an International Standard (e.g. ISBN number for books).
-Frequently, facilitating the implementation of an ISO standard’s requirements is best suited, by its nature, to one entity, an RA.
+An ISO registration authority is not authorized to update standards but provides a registration function to facilitate implementation of an International Standard (e.g. ISBN for books).
+Frequently, facilitating the implementation of an ISO standard's requirements is best suited, by its nature, to one entity, an RA.
 This, de facto, creates a monopoly situation and this is why care needs to be taken with respect to the functions carried out and the fees charged to avoid an abuse of such a situation.
 In most cases, there is a formal legal contract in place between the standards body, such as the ISO General Secretariat, and the selected registration authority.

 ISO registration authorities differ from a maintenance agency.
 Maintenance agencies are authorized to update particular elements in an International Standard and as a matter of policy, the secretariats of MAs are assigned to bodies forming part of the ISO system (member bodies or organizations to which a member body delegates certain tasks in its country).
 The membership of MAs and their operating procedures are subject to approval by the Technical Management Board.

 While registration authorities for a particular standard typically do not change, the position is not formally guaranteed and is subject to review and reassignment to a different firm or organization.
 In some cases, the concept of a registration authority may not exist for a standard at all.

 By further example, the equivalent registration authority organization for Internet standards is the Internet Assigned Numbers Authority.